 Attends Cumberland Market & Falmouth Market

 Fric and Frac's Farm is a quarter-acre market garden located in Brunswick.
 After 10 years of farming around the western US, Michaela, owner of Fric and Frac's Farm, ventured back to New England where she grew up, to take on her own farming adventure.
 Her focus is on biointensive growing on a small scale, proving the abundance of food that can be grown on limited land.
 Every year the farm is refining its methods of building nutrient dense soil in order to bring the community the freshest and healthiest, organically grown produce.
-Michaela farms, accompanied by her pup (and mascot) Arthur, and her partner Jason - all three of whom are excited to greet you at the market this season.
+Michaela farms, accompanied by her pup (and mascot) Arthur, both of whom are excited to greet you at the market this season.

 Knead & Nosh